reactors-io/reactors-io.github.io/docs/0.6/isolates.md

 After the first `"Hi"` event arrives, `HiIso` prints `"Howdee!"`, and terminates by sealing its main channel.

+Every isolate `Iso[T]` can have an unlimited number of typed input channels, but is created with only two channels -- the `main` channel, which accepts events of type `T`, and the system channel that accepts special `SysEvent` objects.
+We will learn more about isolate communication in a subsequent section.
+Before we get to isolate communication, we will learn how to start isolates.

 ## Starting an Isolate